aiotrope/syz-G/README.md

 The author chose the technological stack in the project based on his prior experiences with the stack, the application of technologies covered in the `CT30A3204` course curriculum, and the motivation to try something new to carry out an extra feature to the app built.
 `Vite` was used as a build tool to scaffold the project on the client side instead of `Create React App` due to faster hot module reloading feature.
 The aim for uniformity between the backend and frontend code during development phase led to the optional decision of the author to implement `Babel` transpilation to CommonJS on production.
-Node version `v18.16.1`, yarn version `1.22.19` and [N](https://github.com/tj/n) nodejs package manager was use for development setup.
+Node version `v18.16.1`, yarn version `1.22.19` and [N](https://github.com/tj/n) nodejs package manager was used for development setup.

 **Server**